Thank you all for an engaging start to the “Regarding Database Cleanup” e-Forum.

 Helpful database cleanup programs or tools that were mentioned in the initial part of the discussion were (in alphabetical order) Alma’s Normalization Rules, MarcEdit, OpenRefine, Python, Sierra Global Update, SirsiDynix Data Control, SQL, Vger Select, and Voyager Global Data Change (GDC).

-We hope to continue this discussion in December, including additional discussion of best practices or tips for database cleanup projects, projects involving authority control, as well as project management and documentation of database cleanup projects.
+We hope to continue this discussion in December, with the inclusion of an additional discussion of best practices or tips for database cleanup projects, projects involving authority control, and project management and documentation of database cleanup projects.

 We hope you’ll join us then!